foundersandcoders/slides-error-handling/README.md

 # Talk-error-handling

-I prepared a little talk to make the error handling workshop given on week 5 (node week 2), a little less terrifying for students.
+I prepared a little talk to make the error handling workshop given on week 5 (node week 2) at Founders and Coders, a little less terrifying for students.

-This is the one [error-handling-workshop](https://github.com/foundersandcoders/error-handling-workshop)
+This is the one [error-handling-workshop](https://github.com/foundersandcoders/error-handling-workshop) As this workshop requires a fair amount of reading before getting to the actual exercise and start trying the 3 approaches, giving a little introduction of the contents helps out with timing as well.

 **Instructions**